Caesar Cardini

-Cesare Cardini (also known as Caesar Cardini, February 24, 1896 – November 3, 1956) was an Italian restaurateur, chef, and hotel owner who, along with his brother Alex Cardini (November 23, 1899 – December 22, 1974), is credited with creating Caesar salad at his Tijuana restaurant, Caesar's.
+Cesare Cardini (also known as Caesar Cardini and César Cardini, February 24, 1896 – November 3, 1956) was an Italian restaurateur, chef, and hotel owner who, along with his brother Alex Cardini (November 23, 1899 – December 22, 1974), is credited with creating Caesar salad at his Tijuana restaurant, Caesar's.

 Biography

-Caesar Cardini was born as Cesare Cardini in Baveno, a comune on the shore of Lago Maggiore, and had seven siblings: Bonifacio, Annibale, Nereo, Alessandro, Carlotta, Gaudenzio and Maria.
+Caesar Cardini was born as Cesare Cardini in Baveno, a comune on the shore of Lago Maggiore in Northwest Italy, and had seven siblings: Bonifacio, Annibale, Nereo, Alessandro, Carlotta, Gaudenzio and Maria.
 While the sisters, Bonifacio, and Annibale stayed in Italy, the other three brothers emigrated to America; Nereo opened a small hotel near the casino in Santa Cruz, California; Alessandro and Gaudenzio eventually were in the restaurant business in Mexico City.
 Alessandro, called Alex in the US, is reported to have been Caesar's partner in Tijuana, Mexico.
 Cesare sailed as a steerage passenger on board the RMS Olympic which arrived at the Port of New York on May 1, 1913.
 After inspection at Ellis Island, he boarded a train bound for Montreal.

-Cesare eventually returned to Italy but returned to the United States in 1919.
+Cesare eventually returned to Italy but came back to the United States in 1919.
 With his partner William Brown, he ran Brown's Restaurant in Sacramento, then moved to San Diego.
 At that time, he established the first of several restaurants in Tijuana, where he could avoid the restrictions of Prohibition.
-He married the musician Camille D. Stump on August 27, 1924 in Santa Ana, California.
+He married the musician Camille D. Stump on August 27, 1924, in Santa Ana, California.
 The couple had one daughter, Rosa Maria Cardini (1928–2003).

-Cardini is credited with creating Caesar salad in 1924; it soon became fashionable among Hollywood and other celebrities, especially after he had moved his restaurant a few blocks to the hotel, which was built around 1929 (nowadays called Hotel Caesar's).
+Cardini is credited with creating Caesar salad in 1924.
+Guests regularly crossed the California border to Tijuana for alcohol, not legally available in the U.S. during prohibition, and came to dine at Caesar's restaurant.
+According to a 1987 interview with his daughter Rosa, on July 4, 1924, they came in such numbers that Caesar "simply wasn't prepared for that many people" and he improvised by making the salad "to give the dinner guests a show as well as a meal", putting together the ingredients in the middle of the dining room.
+It soon became fashionable among Hollywood celebrities, especially after he had moved his restaurant a few blocks to the hotel, which was built around 1929 (nowadays called Hotel Caesar's).